1000 BCE - 300 CE: Classical Traditions, Major Religions, & Giant Empires

 Primary Source w/DBQs Selections from the Zhuangzi: Chapter 3, "The Secret of Caring for Life" [PDF] [Asia for Educators]

-The Busy Teacher’s Handbook to Teaching the Zhuangxi [Education about Asia]
+The Busy Teacher's Handbook to Teaching the Zhuangxi [Education About Asia]

 The Zhuangzi ranks amongst the greatest Chinese literary masterpieces.
 Written in China's Warring States period (475–221 BCE), its vivid allegories have profoundly influenced the most preeminent of Chinese thinkers for over two millennia.
 In this essay, I present a sample of the Zhuangzi's key ideas on life and death, language and knowledge, and time and the universe that will interest the twenty-first century student.
 I will also provide the classical allegories behind these learning points so that teachers can facilitate lively discussions on Zhuangzi excerpts.
 Download PDF on page.